Alumni

 In business settings and political arenas, our alumni know how to model constructive and honest conflict, build relationships and develop the social capital to hold people accountable for their actions and achieve results.

-- Free Trainings of Trainers (one free session for each program, normally $1,995 each) to help alumni bring IIRP restorative practices training to their organization or locale
+- A voucher to attend one professional development event at no cost to help alumni bring restorative practices training to their organization or locale

 - Invitations to alumni gatherings and events

-- Professional support and job postings on IIRP Alumni Facebook page and IIRP Graduate School Community LinkedIn group
+- Professional support and job postings on the alumni Facebook page and Graduate School Community LinkedIn group

 - Free transcripts for life (request through your student portal)